holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.4.1 Attendance

 The Partner convening a Tactical Meeting must name the Roles desired in that meeting.
-All Role Leads of those Roles are then invited to attend, unless the convener narrows the invite to include only a subset of Role Leads for a Role.
+All Partners serving as Role Leads of those Roles are then invited to attend, unless the convener narrows the invite to include only a subset of Role Leads for a Role.
 The convener may choose the Facilitator of any relevant Circle to run the meeting.

 #### 2.4.2 Meeting Process